About the Best of the Best Queensland Water Taste Test

 Banana Shire Council, Central Highlands Regional Council, Gladstone Regional Council, Gladstone Area Water Board, Livingstone Shire Council, Rockhampton Regional Council and Woorabinda Aboriginal Shire Council.

-Far North Queensland RegionAurukun Aboriginal Shire Council, Cairns Regional Council, Carpentaria Regional Council, Cassowary Coast Regional Council, Cook Shire Council, Douglas Shire Council, Hope Vale Aboriginal Shire Council, Lockhart River Aboriginal Shire Council, Mapoon Aboriginal Shire Council, Mareeba Shire Council, Napranum Aboriginal Shire Council, Tablelands Regional Council, Torres Shire Council, Torres Strait Island Regional Council, Wujal Wujal Aboriginal Shire Council and Yarrabah Aboriginal Shire Council.
+Far North Queensland RegionAurukun Shire Council, Cairns Regional Council, Carpentaria Shire Council, Cassowary Coast Regional Council, Cook Shire Council, Douglas Shire Council, Hope Vale Aboriginal Shire Council, Lockhart River Aboriginal Shire Council, Mapoon Aboriginal Shire Council, Mareeba Shire Council, Napranum Aboriginal Shire Council, Tablelands Regional Council, Torres Shire Council, Torres Strait Island Regional Council, Wujal Wujal Aboriginal Shire Council and Yarrabah Aboriginal Shire Council.

 Northern Queensland RegionBurdekin Shire Council, Charters Towers Regional Council, Hinchinbrook Shire Council, Isaac Regional Council,